juliocymartins/fraud-detection-project/README.md

 # How to Use the App

 1. **Adjust the Input Settings**
-   Use the dropdown menus to fill in transaction details, such as **amount**, and other relevant features from the dataset.
+   Use the value selection menus to fill in transaction details, such as **amount**, and other relevant features from the dataset.

 2. **Predict**
    - Click **Predict** to generate a fraud prediction based on the current input values.